 This crowdfunding site is unusual in that it’s geared specifically toward restaurants.
 Because restaurants often have trouble getting funding, it’s great to see InKind try to remedy that.

 The way it works is that you get funding by providing gift cards to InKind, and they’ll sell them for you as “House Accounts,” which brings in repeat business.

 Related: Restaurant startup basics

-The tradeoff is that you have to manage your own WordPress blog, or at least have access to someone who can do it.
+The tradeoff is that you have to manage your own WordPress blog, or at least know someone who can do it for you.